albinpalsson/pypom-selenium/README.md

 ```

 ## Release Notes
+### 2.0.1 (2025-10-13)
+Officially support Python 3.14 and remove official support for Python 3.8.
+(No changes to the source code has been made)

 ### 2.0.0 (2024-08-15)
 - Type hint information is now distributed with the package.
 - Accessing Page.seed_url will now raise UsageError if no base URL or URL_TEMPLATE is set.
 Previously returned None.